 The BLM uses a planning process to ensure that RMPs and implementation decisions remain consistent with applicable laws, regulations, orders, and policies.
 EIS-level planning processes, such as the RMP revision, have a number of required planning steps.
 See the EIS-level planning process diagram for a description of the various steps.

-Concurrent with the development of the RMPs, an environmental impact statement (EIS) is being prepared.
+Concurrent with the development of the RMPs, an environmental impact statement (EIS) has been prepared.
 Required by Section 102(2)(C) of the National Environmental Policy Act (NEPA), an EIS highlights the significant effects of proposals and describes alternative actions to the proposal.
-The EIS will identify and analyze the potential impacts of the alternatives on the environment and identify appropriate measures to mitigate those impacts.
+The EIS identifies and analyzes the potential impacts of the alternatives on the environment and identify appropriate measures to mitigate those impacts.